New Oxford Theatre

 The building is located on the corner of Oxford Road and Chepstow Street, and was located next to the (now demolished Hippodrome/Gaumont) and across the road from the (now demolished Paramount/Odeon).
 It has an attractive red brick and red terra cotta façade, with the name ‘The Picture House’ located in the stonework above the entrance.
 Inside the auditorium, the lower parts of the side walls were wood panelled, with the upper parts covered with tapestries.

 It was soon re-named Oxford Picture House and was re-named Oxford Theatre in April 1927.
 In August 1927 it was re-named New Oxford Theatre.
 It was taken over by the Gaumont British Theatres chain in February 1929.

 Taken over by the J.F.
 Emery Circuit in August 1931, they operated the New Oxford Cinema until 1946.
 It was equipped to screen CinemaScope films in 1953, and became (together with the Deansgate Cinema) the home of 20th Century Fox films in central Manchester.

 The New Oxford Theatre was taken over by the Rank Organisation on 12th June 1960, and was their roadshow house, playing long runs of “Ben Hur” and other blockbusters.
 In later years after this type of film dried up, and the Odeon over the road had been twinned and the Gaumont next door converted into a nightclub, the New Oxford Theatre played less popular films.
 It was closed on 25th October 1980 with David Carradine in "The Long Riders".

 It was converted into a casino named Ladbrooks Sporting Club.
-In the mid-1980’s it was converted into a MacDonalds Restaurant, which remains open in 2010.
+In the mid-1980’s it was converted into a MacDonalds Restaurant, which remains open in 2020.